lagbolt/library/A Cookbook of Catalog Errors.md

 - Typos in subject headings

-Typos in subject headings are quite rare, but they're amusing.
+Typos in subject headings are amusing but quite rare.
 Calgary has one instance of "Untied States" -- definitely my favorite typo -- four instances of "supsense", fourteen of "ficton" and twenty nine of "ficiton".

 You can check for these by comparing subject headings to the Library of Congress data, or even just to a word list such as /usr/dict.
 There are also "typo lists" available on the internet.